denerslemos/K0Star/README.md

  - Q: PWD of the folder you are at (or where you wanna run your code) It will automatically include a counter for each input

+You can also edit the ```jobsub.py``` to select what you wanna submit.
+FOr that you must edit the first few lines for your own repositories and uncomment/comment the jobs you wanna submit.
+Please DO NOT submit all jobs at the same time.